Vald (rapper)

+Life and Career

-Born in Aulnay-sous-Bois, in Seine-Saint-Denis, Île-de-France, he studied at Lycée privé catholique l'Espérance where he received a Baccalauréat S (Sciences).
+Raised in Aulnay-sous-Bois, in Seine-Saint-Denis, Île-de-France, he studied at Lycée privé catholique l'Espérance where he received a Baccalauréat S (Sciences).
 He then studied medicine for a semester before moving to Mathematics/computer science, graduating with a bachelor's degree, known in France as a licence.
 He also studied sound engineering.

 He started rapping at age 17.
 He released a mixtape, NQNTMQMQMB (Ni Queue Ni Tête Mais Qui Met Quand Même Bien) in 2012, followed by another mixtape Cours de rattrapage the same year.
 Both were re-edited in 2016 as a double CD released through his website.
 On 27 October 2014, he released his debut EP NQNT (Ni Queue Ni Tête) with a music video, Bonjour, finding success.
 It was followed by the release of EP NQNT 2 on 25 September 2015.
 On 20 January 2017, he released his debut album Agartha on Mezoued Records & Suther Kane Films, and on Millenium, Capitol, Universal; the album earned a platinum certification in France.
 A leak of song material resulted in the release of the EP project NQNT 3.
 On 2 February 2018, Vald released his second album XEU featuring collaborations with rappers Sirius, Suik'on Blaz AD and Sofiane; the album received a double platinum certification.
 This was followed by the mixtape NQNT33 in September 2018.
 In October 2019, he released a third album, Ce monde est cruel (This world is cruel).